 Reuters: Alex Ferguson and Jose Mourinho during a Champions League match at Old Trafford.

 Luckily, the objective at the heart of soccer is simple: keep the ball moving and put the ball in the net.
-But, there are a million and one ways for you to get from Point A to Point B. How well you do so hinges on how rapidly you can assess your situation on the field, weigh your options, and choose the one most likely to achieve a goal.
+But, there are a million and one ways for you to get from Point A to Point B. How well you do so hinges on how rapidly you can assess your situation on the soccer field, weigh your options, and choose the one most likely to achieve a goal.
 The key though again is to make the game of soccer simple playing one and two touch soccer - get the ball and give it.

 The best way to improve your soccer strategy is to play with and against the best.
 If you play a good team and you’re constantly put under pressure, you’ll be forced to play the ball quickly.
 Whether you’re playing professionally or with your friends at the park, try to play at a game-like intensity all the time.
 Don't do things that you know you wouldn't get away with if you were playing a good team.
 This kind of discipline will keep your mind sharp and ready when you're in a real game situation.

 Playing with a wide variety of people will also expose you to new strategies and techniques.
 Be a conscious and observant soccer player so that you can add these experiences to your strategic artillery.
 Even carefully watching the pros at work will make you a better soccer player, as long as you make a real effort to understand how teams get a winning edge and look for an opportunity to apply that strategy yourself on the field.

 Although soccer strategy is best learned on the field, there are several principles that you can benefit from becoming familiar with by studying …

 Back to Soccer Basics